Ship Focus: Spacecoach

 In space, what is the most common molecule you can build things out of?

 Such simplicity comes at a cost, of course.
-Spacecoaches are so slow their acceleration can be measured in units of snails, they tend to temporarily melt and lose cohesion when a powerful drive or laser merely sneezes at them and the word "cramped" doesn't begin to describe how the manned units feel.
-Not that it is show-stopper, mind.
+Spacecoaches are so slow their acceleration can be measured in units of snails, they tend to temporarily melt and lose cohesion when a powerful drive or laser merely sneezes at them, and the word “cramped” doesn't begin to describe how the manned units feel.
+Not that it is a show-stopper, mind.
 Spacecoaches aren't meant for long-range travel or complex operations.
 They are pure utility vessels, the larger-scale equivalent of jinn drones.
 They are very well-suited to simple, repetitive tasks with low capital investment.
-Spacecoaches are thus often found in space mining operations, where they are used to capture loose asteroids, work around them, ferry drones in and out of the extraction zones and, in general, fill the role of "space forklifts."
+Spacecoaches are thus often found in space mining operations, where they are used to capture loose asteroids, work around them, ferry drones in and out of the extraction zones and, in general, fill the role of “space forklifts.”
 They are also appreciated in orbital spaceports, where they are often present in stripped-down versions, devoid of drives and moving on RCS only.
-Large vessels such as Farseers often have a small flotilla of multi-purpose Spacecoaches, jokingly referred to as "gnomes."
+Large vessels such as Farseers often have a small flotilla of multipurpose Spacecoaches, jokingly referred to as “gnomes.”
 The Spacecoach pattern being in the public domain, everyone uses it, everywhere.

-llustration by Maciej Rebisz for Eclipse Phase, distributed by Posthuman Studios under a Creative Commons Attribution Non-Commercial Share-alike 3.0 Unported License.
+Illustration by Maciej Rebisz for Eclipse Phase, distributed by Posthuman Studios under a Creative Commons Attribution Non-Commercial Share-alike 3.0 Unported License.

 All content in the Starmoth Blog is © Isilanka